April 2017 Monthly Commentary

 (Update provided by Willis Towers Watson, legalsuper’s investment asset consultant)

 In the US, builder confidence in the market for newly built, single-family homes, measured by the National Association of Home Builders/Wells Fargo Housing Market Index (HMI) fell to 68.0 in April from 71.0 in March.
 The Markit Manufacturing PMI for the US fell to 52.8 from 53.3 in March.
 This was the lowest reading since September 2016, as a slowdown in output and new business growth offset a slight rebound in job creation.

-The People’s Bank of China increased key money rates by 0.1% in a bid to slow the acceleration of growth.
 The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI fell to 50.3 in April, from 51.2 in March, pointing to the weakest expansion in factory activity since September 2016.
-The Chinese RMB depreciated against the USD over the month by 0.3%, and the Chinese stock market generated a negative return of 0.6% (in local currency terms), as measured by the Shanghai Composite Index.
-Over the same period, the MSCI World ex Australia Accumulation Index returned 0.9% in local currency terms, and 1.8% in unhedged Australian dollar terms.
+The Chinese RMB depreciated against the USD over the month by 0.1%, and the Chinese stock market generated a negative return of 2.1% (in local currency terms), as measured by the Shanghai Composite Index.
+Over the same period, the MSCI World ex Australia Accumulation Index returned 1.1% in local currency terms, and 3.6% in unhedged Australian dollar terms.

 In Australia, the Reserve Bank maintained the cash rate at 1.5% at both its March and April meetings.
 Headline inflation rose to 2.1% in the March quarter putting it back in the RBA’s 2-3% target range (the first time since Q3 2014).
 Despite inflation being back in the target range, the RBA is expected to maintain cash rates at 1.5% and hold out to the second half of 2018 to raise rates.
 This is due to a number of economic indicators such as continuing low underlying inflation pressure at a time of high underemployment, record low wage growth, a high Australian dollar and the condition of the housing markets.